cat-alog/cat-alog.github.io/_posts/2018-03-11-ist616wk9-moreclass.md

 * kickstarted delta.nyc Product/Project manager role.
 Learned that there's a simple secure mass texting service. good
 * missing the archiving reception on Friday 3/23 sad
 * had almost 2+ weeks of no boss, and running the Tech services department.
 This could be do-able
+* link out to Sofia's article in govtech about digital equity and search engine bias
+* had first demo with Blu3tone and it was productive and helpful.
+I hope they get something good out of it

 ### Preguntas Leyendo
 #### Source: